ropensci/roadoi/README.md

 #### Catching errors

-Unpaywall is a reliable API.
+oaDOI is a reliable API.
 However, this client follows [Hadley Wickham's Best practices for writing an API package](https://CRAN.R-project.org/package=httr/vignettes/api-packages.html) and throws an error when the API does not return valid JSON or is not available.
 To catch these errors, you may want to use [purrr's `safely()`](https://purrr.tidyverse.org/reference/safely.html) function

 ```r